 These cells are the main workers in the immune system.
 The GALT is so critical that it’s the largest organ in your dog’s immune system.

 So your dog’s microbiome plays a key role not just in his nutrition, but in his health and happiness.

 Research on the microbiome is still in its infancy.
 But as we’re learning more about this delicate organ we’re learning how to support it.

 We now know that foods, medications and our dog’s environment can damage these good bugs.

 Dysbiosis And Its Causes

-If the delicate colonies of friendly microbes are compromised, they’ll no longer be able to protect your dog.
-The barrier to toxins and allergens is weakened, the vitamins supplied by the microbiome will be depleted, as will the short chain fatty acids … and his immune system will be compromised.
+This means the vitamins supplied by the microbiome will be depleted, as will the short-chain fatty acids … and his immune system will be compromised.

 This process is called dysbiosis.